Uber, Lyft, and Ridesharing in Las Vegas, Nevada

 Are drinks allowed in Uber or Lyft cars in Nevada?

-Same as in a taxi, in Nevada, consuming alcohol at the passenger seat in an Uber or Lyft car is unlawful.
+Same as in a taxi, in Nevada, consuming alcohol in the passenger seat of an Uber or Lyft car is unlawful.
 For more information about drinking in public, read our article, Open Container Laws.

 Do Uber or Lyft drivers need commercial insurance?